-The World Health Organization (WHO) defines anemia as a hemoglobin (Hgb) level less than 12 g/ dL for women and less than 13 g/dL for men.
+The World Health Organization (WHO) defines anemia as an Hgb level less than 12 g/dL for women and less than 13 g/dL for men.
 An Hgb level of 10-11.9 g/dL for women and 11-12.9 g/dL for men is classified as mild anemia [13].
 However, it is important to note that the use of Hgb level to define anemia has been controversial.
-In countries in which nutritional deficiencies, infection, or congenital blood disorders are common, it may be difficult to apply a universal Hgb cutpoint [14].
-In addition, there appear to be racial differences in Hgb levels and the point at which symptoms of anemia emerge.
-Black patients in particular seem to tolerate a lower Hgb level than white patients.
-In general, black patients have a lower median Hgb and higher anemia prevalence [5].
-Further research is needed to determine if a different Hgb level would be appropriate to diagnose and begin treatment for anemia in the black population [15].
+In countries where nutritional deficiencies, infection, or congenital blood disorders are common, it may be difficult to apply a universal Hgb cut point [60].
+In addition, there appear to be racial differences in normal Hgb levels and the point at which symptoms of anemia emerge.
+In general, the Black population has a lower median Hgb and higher prevalence of anemia than the White populations [5].
+Further research is needed to determine if a different Hgb level would be appropriate to diagnose and begin treatment for anemia in the Black population [15].